-On August 18, 2020 and September 1, 2020, the Council reviewed the emergency action and determined, by at least a fourth-fifths vote, that there was a need to continue the emergency action because the project was in its incipient stages as the design phase had just begun pursuant to a Memorandum of Understanding entered into between City and Trane Technologies that was approved by the Council during its August 4, 2020 meeting.
-Trane Technologies is still diligently working on the design phase, which means the emergency action authorized by the Council is still ongoing.
+On August 18, 2020 and during all subsequent regularly scheduled Council meetings thereafter, the Council reviewed the emergency action and determined, by at least a fourth-fifths vote, that there was a need to continue the emergency action because the project was in its incipient stages as the design phase had just begun pursuant to a Memorandum of Understanding entered into between City and Trane Technologies that was approved by the Council during its August 4, 2020 meeting.
+Trane Technologies is still diligently working on the design phase, which means the emergency action authorized by the Council is still on-going.
 Based on the foregoing, City staff recommends that the City Council again review the emergency action authorized during its August 4, 2020 meeting and make the determination that there is still a need to continue the emergency action.